RRMauritz/PDBQ/README.md

 - Contains the data sets that are used in `runpannel`to evaluate the model performances.
 - Each of these data sets contains  a description of its underling Bayesian Network (BN) model and comes with a .csv file containing the data, a .png file for a visualization of the BN network and a .bif file that can be used in PyAgrum.

+`\Results`:
-- `\Results`: a directory for storing the results of model evaluations.
+- A directory for storing the results of model evaluations.

+`\Images`:
+- Contains images that are used in the [Bachelor Thesis](https://github.com/RRMauritz/PDBQ/blob/master/Mauritz_BA_EEMCS.pdf)

 ## Needed packages:
 - Numpy